-The content of this website may contain affiliate links and we may be compensated (at no cost to you!).
-Thank you for your support!
+This website may contain affiliate links and we may be compensated (at no cost to you!).

 Colorado continues to be a hotspot for new transplants looking for an affordable place to live.

-Due to high demand, the real estate market and cost of living continues to increase at a pretty rapid but steady rate.
+Due to high demand, the real estate market and cost of living in the Centennial state continues to increase at a pretty rapid but steady rate.

 These are listed from lowest median home price to the highest while still showcasing what’s affordable.

 One of the cheapest places to live in Colorado, based on median home price, is Trinidad.